Patrolling cop vs omniscient robber: Trees and unicyclic graphs

+Note that, during the movement along $P$, the robber clearly cannot enter $v$, as $v$ remains continuously checked by the cop.
+When the cop is at $w_{\rho}$, the vertex $u$ is at distance at most $\rho+1$ from $w_{\rho}$.
+The cop then moves one more step towards $u$ on a shortest $u-w_{\rho}$ path to $w_{\rho+1}$, and in his next turn, he moves back to $w_{\rho}$.
+By moving to $w_{\rho+1}$, the cop successfully checks $u$.

+This maneuver means that $v$ is unguarded (at distance $\rho+1$ from the cop) for exactly one round.
+This single unguarded round allows the robber to enter $v$ on his turn, but does not give him enough time to leave it.
+Because the cop moves first in the subsequent round, his return to $w_{\rho}$ instantly places $v$ back within his capture radius $\rho$, catching the robber before he can make his next move.
+Knowing this, the robber is forced to avoid $v$, as required. \end{proof}

-A \emph{triod} is a tree $T$ with three leaves, and a unique vertex $v$ of degree three that we refer to as the \emph{origin}.
-We define $\ell_3(T)$ to be equal to the distance of the closest of the three leaves to the origin and call it \emph{the triod size}.
+A \emph{triod} is a tree $T$ with three leaves, and a unique vertex $v$ of degree three that we refer to as the \emph{origin}, see Figure~\ref{fig:triod-c-triod}~(i).
+We define $\ell_3(T)$ to be equal to the minimum distance from a leaf to the origin and call it \emph{the triod size}.

-For a general graph $G$ and a vertex $v$ of degree at least 3, we define $\ell_3(v)$ to be the maximum $\ell_3(T)$ over all triods $T$ with origin $v$ induced in $G$.
-If $v$ is of degree less than 3, $\ell_3(v)=0$.

-A \emph{clique-triod} is a graph made from a clique on at least $3$ vertices, referred to as the \emph{clique-origin}, and three vertex-disjoint paths, each attached to a different vertex of the clique-origin.
+A \emph{clique-triod} is a graph made from a clique on at least $3$ vertices, referred to as the \emph{clique-origin}, and three vertex-disjoint paths, each attached to a different vertex of the clique-origin, see Figure~\ref{fig:triod-c-triod}~(ii).
 Given a clique-triod $G$, we define $\ell_3(G)$ as the length of the shortest of the three paths.

-We say that the cop \emph{checks} a vertex $v$ if he comes in range of at most $\rho$ from $v$.

-\begin{lemma} Let $G$ be a triod with the origin $v$.
-Assuming the cop has range $\rho$, he can check any vertex at distance at most $2\rho+1$ from $v$.
-On top of that, if at any time the robber moves to $v$, then the cop can catch the robber. \end{lemma}

-\begin{proof} Let $u$ be a vertex at distance at most $2\rho +1$ from $v$.
-The cop moves to the vertex $v'$ at distance $\rho$ from $v$ which is closest to $u$, during which time the robber clearly does not enter $v$.
-The vertex $u$ is then at distance at most $\rho +1$ from $v'$.
-The cop moves one more step towards $u$, and in his next turn, he moves back to $v'$.
-This means that $v$ was not guarded during precisely one turn, which would allow the robber to enter $v$ but would not give him enough time to leave it.
-So the robber doesn't enter $v$, as required. \end{proof}